RafaAljahdali/Bayyenah/README.md

 # Bayyenah
-Bayyenah is a web platform for newcomers to review job contracts before signing.
-Users upload PDFs or images; OCR extracts the text.
-AI analysis (powered by ChatGPT) checks each clause against labor laws, classifying them by color: green for fair, Yellow for ambiguous, and Red for unfair.
-Clear explanations ensure transparency and protect rights.
+Bayyenah is a web-based platform that enables individuals new to the job market to review and understand their employment contracts before signing.
+Users can upload contracts in PDF or image format, which are processed using OCR to extract text.
+An AI-powered legal analysis (powered by ChatGPT) then examines each clause, checks compliance with national labor laws, and classifies them using a color-coded system: Green for fair and clear, Yellow for ambiguous and may require clarification, and Red for potentially unfair.
+Plain-language explanations are provided for every clause to promote transparency, protect employee rights, and prevent exploitation.

 ## Features
 - Upload contracts in PDF or image format